 Become a Storyteller

 Applying to college is a great time for reflection.
 What have you accomplished thus far?
 What goals have you set for your future?
 What is important to you?
 Who are you?
 The most effective college applications are the ones that answer these and other similar introspective questions.
 The essay is the most obvious choice to exercise storytelling in an application, because it is the part of the application that you have complete control over.
 The Common Application essay has a 650-word limit.
 My advice is to strive to write the best 500 words you can put together that will allow the admissions committee to see you beyond the quantitative, statistical parts of your application; this approach gives you a 150-word cushion should you need it.
 As you craft your essay, remember that it is not going to be read in a vacuum.
 Admissions officers often spend eight or more hours a day reading applications and essays.
 How would your essay read if it were the 40th one of the day?
 Great stories have a lot of information but are also easy to read; make sure that you take this approach with your essay.
 But the essay isn't the only chance you have to tell your story.
 When you choose the teachers to write for you, think about what they may have observed from you in their classrooms.
 What kinds of things would they say about you in their recommendations?
 Your grades also help to tell the story about you.
 Are you doing all that you can in the classroom, including getting off to a good start during your senior year?
 I hope so!

 I wish the best of luck for those of you just starting off with the college admissions process.
 As someone who, since the age of 18, has spent the overwhelming majority of his life on college campuses, I can tell you that they are magical places.
 You just need to put in the work to find the ones that are the best fit for you.

-Michael J. Keaton is Associate Dean and Director for Undergraduate Admissions at Drexel.
+Michael J. Keaton is Dean of Undergraduate Admissions at Drexel.
 Mike enjoys public speaking, is a music and pop culture enthusiast, and has been working in college admissions since 1998.